 Page Editor

 The page editor is the main body where all your content will live.
 You can think about each page as a blank notebook page.
 You can fill it with text like any other text editor or use the blocks to fill out the pages.
-You can call the blocks by hitting “/” on a page – we’ll go into more detail later on.
+You can call the blocks by hitting “/” on a page – we’ll go into more detail later.

 You can make each page as simple or complex as you want.
 For example: